andrealachi/SWG-Documentation/documentation/qgis/rename_geopackage.md

-# How to Rename the Soilwise GeoPackage
+# How to Handle Issues Caused by Renaming the Soilwise GeoPackage

 When a QGIS project is saved inside a GeoPackage, it stores **hard‑coded paths and references to the file using its exact filename**.
 These references are not dynamic—QGIS does not automatically update them if the file name changes.